opticjs/optic-react/README.md

 # Optic React

 The official React binding for Optic.
 It provides declarative data fetching for React components.
-In this respect it was heavily influenced by Facebook's Relay project.
-However, in other respects it's quite different.
+In this respect it was heavily influenced by Facebook's Relay project but otherwise it's pretty different.
 Most notably because it's designed to work with arbitrary back-ends (so there's no dependency on GraphQL).
 Optic works with REST out of the box, but it can be configured to use a custom adapter if your API is based on WebSockets, JSONP, etc.

 ## Features